keboola/developers-docs/integrate/storage/api/import-export.md

 }
 {% endhighlight %}

-Then you can [poll for the job status](/overview/jobs/) or review the job progress in UI.
+Then [poll for the job status](/overview/jobs/) or review the job progress in UI.
 The table importer will take all files with the specified tags (`new-data`) and import them into the specified table (`in.c-main.new-table`).
 The Table Importer records the last processed files, so that each file is processed only once.
-Last processed file is recroded in table attributes:
+The last processed file is recorded in table attributes:

 {: .image-popup}
 ![Screenshot - Table attributes](/integrate/storage/api/table-importer-last-processed.png)

-### Working with sliced files
+### Working with Sliced Files
 Depending on the backend and table size, the data file may be sliced into chunks.
 Requirements for uploading sliced files are described in the respective part of the [API documentation](http://docs.keboola.apiary.io/#reference/files/upload-file/upload-arbitrary-file-to-keboola).

-When you attempt too download sliced file, you will instead obtain its manifest which lists the indivudal parts.
+When you attempt to download a sliced file, you will instead obtain its manifest listing the individual parts.
 You need to download the parts individually and join them together.
 For a reference implementation of this process, see our [TableExporter class](https://github.com/keboola/storage-api-php-client/blob/master/src/Keboola/StorageApi/TableExporter.php).

-Also note, that when you export a table throught the *Table* - *Export* UI, the file will be already merged and not listed in *File Uploads* section.
+**Important:** When exporting a table through the *Table* - *Export* UI, the file will be already merged and not listed in the *File Uploads* section.

-When you want to download a sliced file, you then need to [obtain credentials](http://docs.keboola.apiary.io/#reference/files/manage-files/file-detail) to download the file from AWS S3.
-Assuming, that the file ID is e.g 192611596, you would call:
+If you want to download a sliced file, [get credentials](http://docs.keboola.apiary.io/#reference/files/manage-files/file-detail) to download the file from AWS S3.
+Assuming that the file ID is 192611596, for example, call

 {% highlight bash %}
 curl --header "X-StorageAPI-Token: storage-token" https://connection.keboola.com/v2/storage/files/192611596?federationToken=1
 {% endhighlight %}

-which will return a response similar to:
+which will return a response similar to this:

 {% highlight json %}
 {